 When you find yourself getting sad, stressed, or nostalgic about what you are leaving behind, reflect on this quote and open yourself up to embracing what is to come.

-I am not going to sugarcoat it – moving is stressful, overwhelming, and often downright annoying.
+There’s no question that moving is stressful, overwhelming, and often downright annoying.
 However, it has to happen.
 We all have to do it at certain points in our life.
-Don’t expect it to be a walk in the park, or you are setting yourself up to be very miserable and annoyed with yourself.
+Don’t expect it to be a walk in the park.

 John Pfeiffer has been the proud owner of Ashtons Removals for over 40 years.
 His attention to detail, a product of his accountancy background, and his emphasis on training and empowering his team members, has ensured the vast number of Gold Coast families who have been moved by Ashtons Removals, have had their furniture and effects moved undamaged and with minimum fuss.